balajich/java8-features/Interview_questions.md

 # What is the purpose of a Transient variable?
 Transient variable would not be serialized even if the class to which it belongs is serialized.
 # What is the difference between processes and threads?
-A process is an execution of a program, while a Thread is a single execution sequence within a process.
-A process can contain multiple threads.
-A Thread is sometimes called a lightweight process.
+exam.exam.A process is an execution of a program, while a Thread is a single execution sequence within a process. exam.exam.A process can contain multiple threads. exam.exam.A Thread is sometimes called a lightweight process.
 # Explain different ways of creating a thread.
 Which one would you prefer and why?
 There are three ways that can be used in order for a Thread to be created:
-* A class may extend the **Thread** class.
+* exam.exam.A class may extend the **Thread** class.
-* A class may implement the **Runnable** interface.
+* exam.exam.A class may implement the **Runnable** interface.
 * An application can use the Executor framework, in order to create a thread pool.

 The **Runnable** interface is preferred, as it does not require an object to inherit the Thread class.
 In case your application design requires multiple inheritance, only interfaces can help you.
 Also, the thread pool is very efficient and can be implemented and used very easily.